yyz218/CS-675-Final-Project/README.md

 # CS-675-Final-Project
-run the code by JupyterNotebook
+Download the COCO dataset and run the code by JupyterNotebook